dsc-courses/dsc106-2026-fa/syllabus.md

-open-ended and are the primary focus of the course. **As such, our standards for grading will be similar to the way portfolio pieces are evaluated for internship/research lab/job applications --- we expect your best work!** The first project are **solo** projects.
+open-ended and are the primary focus of the course. **As such, our standards for grading will be similar to the way portfolio pieces are evaluated for internship/research lab/job applications --- we expect your best work!** The first project is a **solo** project.
 For Project 2, 3 and the Final Project, you may work in groups of either 3 or 4 students.

 **Working in Groups**